FoundationVision/UniRef/assets/DATA.md

 - OVIS

 Please download [OVIS](https://codalab.lisn.upsaclay.fr/competitions/4763#participate) from official website.
 This is an video instance segmentation dataset, we convert the annotation file to class-agnostic format for our training.
-The preprocessed annotation file is provided in [OneDrive](https://connecthkuhk-my.sharepoint.com/:u:/g/personal/wjn922_connect_hku_hk/EdbfYYhhOf1MmNLqQYXXjjUBzZTHzXxFvZieiR8AYVZ3sA?e=F45tOQ).
+The preprocessed annotation file is provided in [Google Drive](https://drive.google.com/file/d/1EdIJSJFWkWFUYhFUAcw8LnCgfusMmYWM/view?usp=sharing).
 The data structure should be like:

 ```